 There are quite a lot of hotels in nearby neighborhoods.
 It is totally fine to choose a hotel about 10-15 miles from the Lindner Family Tennis Center since driving in Mason is very easy.

-By the way, the AC Hotel at Liberty Center is very clean with lots of nearby shops and an easy 15-minute drive to the tournament.
+By the way, the AC Hotel at Liberty Center is very clean with lots of nearby shops, a cinema and an easy 15-minute drive to the tournament.
 I strongly recommend it.

 I read that players often stay at the Marriott Northeast hotel, so if you stay there, you probably have a higher chance of seeing them.
 A tip I saw on Reddit is a fan went to the Marriott Northeast for breakfast (quite cheap) though he stayed at a different hotel, and he got to see several stars at breakfast.
 Don’t bother them while they are eating though.